Gorilliath/chillquarium-reroller/README.md

 ### Game settings/state

+- Ensure `img/*` files are according to your window size
+- Ensure your game's shop is on the 'Fish' tab
 - Ensure 'Fewer clicks' option is enabled so this tool doesn't need to hold LMB when adding fish to the tank
 - Ensure your game's 'Color' filter is enabled so golden and rainbow fish are at the top of the tank
 - Ensure you have a tank with 'Gilded' in its name to receive the golden and rainbow fish